I’m hiring a photographer – what do I need to know about GDPR?

 The securement of informed consent is a crucial part of the new GDPR legislation.
 According to the ICO, “Consent must be freely given, specific, informed and unambiguous.
 There must be a positive opt-in – consent cannot be inferred from silence, pre-ticked boxes or inactivity.”

 Before your photographer begins a shoot, you should make anyone who could appear in the shots aware of who the photographer is.
 A clear and specific statement of consent must be provided by the data subjects (the people in the photos).
-If you’re having formal corporate photos of your staff taken, or any photos taken around the workplace that can clearly identify employees, then GDPR regulations state that each staff member must proactively opt in to those images being taken, stored and published.
+If you’re having formal corporate photos of your staff taken, or any photos clearly identifying employees, GDPR regulations state that each staff member must proactively opt in to those images being taken, stored and published.
 Anyone appearing in photographs should be informed that these photos are being taken, they must be allowed access to the photos, and they must be able to have their data corrected or erased.
 A photographer may ask the data subjects to sign a photography release form which includes a clear indication of how the photos are going to be used.

 If, as part of your commercial photography campaign, the photographer will be taking photos that feature children under the age of 18, full written parental consent must be provided.